nandi95/vue-toastify/README.md

 ```
 this.vToastify.changeToast(id, statusObject)
 ```
 This will merge the object you pass in and the existing notification.
-It will return true on success and false if the notification isn't found.
+It will return true if successfully updated and false if the notification isn't found.

 For removing a notification use:
 ```